-The consolidated financial statements have been prepared in conformity with U.S. generally accepted accounting principles (U.S. GAAP).
-Any reference in these notes to applicable guidance is meant to refer to the authoritative U.S. GAAP as found in the Accounting Standards Codification (ASC) and Accounting Standards Update (ASU) of the Financial Accounting Standards Board (FASB).
+The consolidated financial statements have been prepared in accordance with U.S. Securities and Exchange Commission ("SEC") regulations and include all of the information and disclosures required by U.S. generally accepted accounting principles ("U.S. GAAP" or "GAAP").
+Any reference in these notes to applicable guidance is meant to refer to the authoritative U.S. GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").

-The Company's consolidated financial statements are prepared in accordance with U.S. GAAP and stated in U.S. dollars.
+The Company's consolidated financial statements are stated in U.S. dollars.